WorldHealthOrganization/tng-key-sync/Readme.md

 | Argument Number | Description                                                                               | Example |
 |-----------------|-------------------------------------------------------------------------------------------|---------|
 | 0               | CertificateType the cleanup should be done for (one of AUTHENTICATION, UPLOAD, CSCA, DSC) | DSC     |

+### RemoveExistingTrustedIssuersFromContext

+Removes all Trusted Issuers from JobContext which already exist in target database.
+No arguments required.

 ### RemoveIgnoredCountries